dhananjay116/devops-with-java-2022/Day2/README.md

        - all the containers running in a system share the CPU, RAM and storage just like regular application process.
    - even in laptop with Dual cores with 8 GB RAM, you can easily run 50~100 containers

+### Docker Image
+- is a blueprint of Docker Container
+- similar to OS ISO images or VMWare Images
+- further broken down into one or more layers

+### Docker Container
+- is an instance of Docker Image
+-

 ### Listing Docker Images in the Local Docker Registry
 ```
 docker images